-Domain: E18 Physical Thing

-Range: E39 Actor
+Domain: E18 Physical Thing Range: E39 Actor

 Superproperty of: E18 Physical Thing.
 P50 has current keeper (is current keeper of): E39 Actor

 E78 Curated Holding.
 P109 has current or former curator (is current or former curator of): E39 Actor

-Quantification: many to many (0,n:0,n)

-Scope note: This property identifies the E39 Actor or Actors who have or have had custody of an instance of E18 Physical Thing at some time.
+Scope note: This property identifies the instance of E39 Actor who has or has had custody of an instance of E18

+Physical Thing at some time.
 This property leaves open the question if parts of this physical thing have been added or removed during the time-spans it has been under the custody of this actor, but it is required that at least a part which can unambiguously be identified as representing the whole has been under this custody for its whole time.
 The way, in which a representative part is defined, should ensure that it is unambiguous who keeps a part and who the whole and should be consistent with the identity criteria of the kept instance of E18 Physical Thing.